 AMD causes damage to the macula and is a leading cause of vision loss among people age 50 and older.
 The macula is a small spot near the center of the retina and the part of the eye needed for sharp, central vision, which lets us see objects that are straight ahead.
 While AMD by itself does not lead to complete blindness but loss of central vision in it can interfere with simple everyday activities.

 GC is a group of diseases that damage the eye’s optic nerve—the bundle of nerve fibers that connects the eye to the brain and leads to vision loss and blindness.
 In adults, diabetes nearly doubles the risk of glaucoma.

+PM represents a subgroup of myopia and affects up to 3% of the world population.
+Vision loss related to pathologic myopia is of great clinical significance as it can be progressive, irreversible and affects individuals during their most productive years.
+High myopia is defined as refractive error of at least -6.00D or an axial length of 26.5mm or more.
+Pathological or degenerative myopia is defined as “high myopia with any posterior myopia-specific pathology from axial elongation."

 (TBC: categorization of the topic according to categorization guideline (currently C-104)